With the advent of online gambling moving across America state by state, should DraftKings stock be a buy for growth investors?

 The Bull Case for DraftKings

 DraftKings is at the head of a nascent industry that is looking set to grow significantly.
-Some obvious immediate opportunities for the business include the return of live sports, more states legalizing sports betting, and the expansion of in-game betting, which CEO Jason Robins has called the company’s “No. 1 focus from a product perspective.”
+Some obvious immediate opportunities for the business include more states legalizing sports betting as we saw in the recent election, and the expansion of in-game betting, which CEO Jason Robins has called the company’s “No. 1 focus from a product perspective.”
 Robins made the comparison to the U.K., stating that “in-game is about 75% of the revenues at sports books” and “you can bet on almost anything” in an English Premier League game.

 Perhaps one of the most attractive aspects of investing in DraftKings is that it’s a pure-play for online-betting in the U.S. While its competitors provide online sportsbooks, an investment in Penn would also encapsulate buying into over 40 casinos across North America, while purchasing Flutter stock also means owning a stake in more than 600 traditional betting shops across the U.K. and Ireland as well as an online poker business.
 DraftKings is leaner, more scalable, and has one sole focus which investors will find enticing.